adbacker/spam/readme.md

 SPAM came out of frustration with maintaining POM based frameworks as they passed a certain size.
 Using the page object model with petclinic app as simple as petclinic could be reasonably maintainable.
 But if your apps are of any complexity (and let's face it, if you're reading this yours is) SPAM will let you scale to thousands of tests without tearing your hair out.
 Well, less hair anyway.

-This is an example implementation using SPAM to test the petclinic web app. ( https://github.com/spring-projects/spring-petclinic )  You'll need the petclinic app running locally in order for the tests here to work.
+This is an example test framework implementation using cypress, typescript, and  SPAM to test the petclinic web app. ( https://github.com/spring-projects/spring-petclinic )  You'll need the petclinic app running locally in order for the tests to work.
 While you can download source and build/run, the easiest way is to install docker and pull their prebuilt image:
  ```
- docker run -p 8080:8080 springcommunity/spring-framework-petclinic
+ docker run -p 8080:8080 springcommunity/spring-framework-petclinic:6.0.3
 ```

-(22.12.26 ... well, it would if the app worked correctly from the docker image.
-It doesn't seem to at the moment.
-Bug has been filed.
-In the meantime, clone/download the repo and build/run via maven and it works fine.)
+If you're not familar with cypress, know that all the "then()" bits are intrinsic to how it does things.
+The ".then" effectively means "make sure everything is done before moving on"  (that's not exactly true, but it's a useful lie ;-) )

+Even better check out https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.

+## Caveats, exceptions, excuses, etc

+This isn't intended to be a full test implementation.
+The intent is to provide examples for as many scenario categories as I can think of.

+If there's a particular scenario in the app you'd like to see ("how would you test/categorize/organize testing xyz?") let me know.

 ## Core SPAM concepts: